Explore Our Program

 The thyroid gland is an important endocrine gland that produces thyroid hormones, which circulate and affect most organs in the body.
 The major hormones are known as “T4” and “T3”.
 Thyroid hormone is essential for growth and development, and plays an important role in energy metabolism, and normal cardiac and bone function.
 When the thyroid is under-functioning (underactive, hypothyroid), patients may feel cold and tired.
 Although weight gain is typically thought to be a symptom of low thyroid, that is rarely the case.
 When the thyroid is over-functioning (hyperthyroid, overactive), patients may feel anxious, hot, involuntarily lose weight, note palpitations and rapid heartbeat, and may develop cardiac problems.

 The thyroid gland is controlled by the pituitary gland through the hormone TSH (thyroid stimulating hormone).
 When the thyroid gland is underactive, the TSH concentration is elevated.
 When the thyroid is overactive, the TSH concentration is low.
 Measurement of serum TSH is the most sensitive test of thyroid function.
-A normal serum TSH concentration excludes abnormal thyroid function in more than 99% of individuals.
+A normal serum TSH concentration excludes abnormal thyroid function.

 The thyroid gland also produces the hormone calcitonin.
 The role of calcitonin in normal individuals is uncertain.
 However, a rare cancer of the thyroid gland (medullary thyroid carcinoma) is associated with elevated serum calcitonin.

 The thyroid gland is shaped like a butterfly, with the wings corresponding to the lobes of the thyroid and the connecting piece between the lobes, known as the isthmus.
 The thyroid gland sits on top of and to the sides of the windpipe (trachea).
 It sits below the Adam’s apple and above the collar bone.
-The thyroid gland sits in front of the parathyroid glands.
-The nerves to the vocal cord tend to run behind the thyroid.
+The parathyroid glands , while located adjacent to the thyroid, perform the function of calcium metabolism in the body.
+The nerves that control the movement of the vocal cords run behind the thyroid.

 How can I tell if my thyroid is working properly?